bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

         For using HPC 4 Clinic, a Charite account is required.

-        1. **Register Users.** Group leaders register their members via  hpc-gatekeeper@bihealth.de.
+        1. **Register Users.** **Group leaders/PIs** register their members via  hpc-gatekeeper@bihealth.de.
         2. **Upload Key.** Upload your SSH key through the Charite and MDC Infrastructure.
         3. **Connect.** `ssh -l <user>_<c or m>@login-1.clinic.bihealth.org`

 Access to the BIH HPC clusters is based on work groups (also known as labs, units).
-Each group is headed by a leader (also known as principle investigator/PI).
+Each group is headed by a leader (also known as principle investigator/PI) who has to send requests but and also have one delegate.
 Data can also be managed in **project** which allow cross-group collaboration but also providing a limited access space, e.g., for controlled data access data where only a few group members may access the data.